docker-archive/deploykit/pkg/run/v0/terraform/README.md

 ```

+There -- your plugin just came up with customized fields and is now running inside the same process
-Note that the value `hello world` for has been loaded and recognized by the plugin.
+as the rest of infrakit.
+Note that the value `hello world` for has been loaded and printed out in `INFO`.

 A couple of notes:

   1. The `plugins.json` will be evaluated as a template.
 This means you can use template functions
   like `env` or even `source`/`include` to bring in other complex configurations.